SteveDMurphy/tic_tac_go/README.md

 Some static typing effort was thrown in but not fully vetter or executed through mypy as well

-### additional thoughts
+### Remaining Challenge Delivery Items

+* _How to run your project (or where it is hosted)_
+    * (above)
+* _How much time you spent building the project_
+    * Time spent broke down to be roughly:
+        * ~30 minutes on research on how and what I wanted to do (did this earlier in the week)
+        * ~1 hour setting up and testing the services in docker-compose
+        * ~3-4 hours split over Saturday and Sunday
+        * Some extra time cleaning up with a fresh brain and answering these questions Monday morning.
+* _Any assumptions you made_
+    * I wanted to focus on delivering something that made it really easy to get up and running with very few steps so I invested some time there up front.
+* _Any trade-offs you made_
+    * Mainly I wanted to focus on having the game work, leaving things like visualizing the board and some further validation steps on user inputs, etc. to be filled in later if time allowed.
+    * I left some of the gameplay handling in the CLI that I think would have been better served as methods in the game class, but in the end I ran out of time to refactor that
+* _Any special/unique features you added_
+    * I don't know that it was special, but I wanted to use this to learn a bit about the Click package as well.
+I have been lucky enough to use a number of lovely CLI tools over the years but have not created one from scratch before.
+It was a new area of my brain to scratch!
+* _Anything else you want us to know about_
+    * I was sitting at the vet's office Saturday morning stewing about this challenge and realized I could make a coordinate system that allowed the sum of all coordinates to be a multiple of three.
+It didn't work but it set me down the right path so that changes to make it work were fairly simple
+* _Any feedback you have on this technical challenge..._
+    * Overall I really enjoyed it!
+I think it was a good balance of being vague enough to let people be creative while still clear enough to get something valuable out of it (fingers crossed anyways)
-Trying to keep within the time constraints as much as possible, but with more time (or starting again) I would focus on the following:
+    * Trying to keep within the time constraints as much as possible, but with more time (or starting again) I would focus on the following:

-* Much more focus on the gameplay and validation of steps, leaving that until the end with limited time left me scrambling a bit with a lack of finishing quality.
+        * Much more focus on the gameplay and validation of steps, I ended up with limited time left and me scrambling a bit with a lack of finishing quality.
-* Earlier testing of the algorithm I initially came up with to determine a winner.
+        * Earlier/better testing of the algorithm I initially came up with to determine a winner.
 Thankfully it was minimal rework to get to a valid result
         * Finish the planned steps around capturing game status, and being able to pick up an incomplete game
         * Build some full game testing and just improve testing in general
         * Better board visualization and visibility around moves made by the computer
-* Have a better name for it :)
+        * Have a better name for the repo I created :)

-In the end I really liked the game and how I approached it in general!
-Also I hadn't really used the Click package before so enjoyed learning a bit about that.